 Connecting Food, Education, and Community Across Oregon

-The Oregon Farm to School Network brings together educators, producers, and school nutrition staff to create a thriving local food system that benefits Oregon's children, communities, and economy.
-We're dedicated to getting more locally produced foods into school meals while providing valuable food education and garden-based learning experiences.
+We bring together educators, producers, and school nutrition staff to create a thriving local food system that benefits Oregon's children, communities, and economy.

 Our Mission